paulahemsi/push_swap/README.md

 * 01/06 - 02/06: hello ~~darkness~~ procrastination my old friend

 * 03/07: Trying to get small chunks at a time, I started to debug the new messy code with small numbers, step by step, correcting some weird parts and optimizing it a bit.
-Tomorrow I need to debug a set of numbers that the code is unable to sort (`-44 -12 86 -85 -60`).
+Tomorrow I need to debug a set of numbers that the code is unable to sort (`-44 -12 86 -85 -60`)

+* 04/07: I felt that my logic was not going anywhere, so I erased my `lets_sort` function and spent the hole day figuring out another way to sort the numbers and starting to code.
+Basically, I'm trying to split the first stack in half, send it to *stack_b* and bring it back sorting it.
+In that point I should have a little bit sorted and a bigger amount not sorted, so I send half of the non-sorted part to *stack_b* and repeat the process over and over.